Daniel595/Jetson_nano_face_recognition/README.md

 In Camera-mode it detects me with about ~30 FPS (one face) trained on 6 classes.
 It is slowed down a lot by drawing bounding boxes and keypoints from CPU (TODO - do it from GPU).
 Adding more known classes will reduce the speed because of more SVMs.

-To test FPS I read in a picture with a known amount of faces and loop over it.
-I create copy of the image at the begin of every iteration to simulate approximately the capturing by camera, feed it to the Pipeline and show the result.
-For 10 Faces I got about 10 FPS.
+To test FPS I read in a picture with some faces and "loop over" it.
+I create copy of the image at the begin of every iteration to approx. simulate the image capturing by camera, feed it to the Pipeline and show the result.
+For 10 Faces it runs at about 10 FPS.

 ![alt text](https://github.com/Daniel595/Jetson_nano_face_recognition/blob/master/pictures/fps/result_10.png)